jawadatgithub/Evil-In-AI/MetaEvil.md

 Whispering is devil method of attack, if human followed the whisper it will lead to evil. and gradually human Evil grow...

 ### Since AI is human creation, where the evil in AI will come from?!
-Directly from us and indirectly by following the devil. so all crimes committed by Evil AI bounded to AI architect/designer/unethical hacker.
+Directly from us and indirectly by following the devil.
+So, all crimes committed by Evil AI bounded to AI architect/designer/unethical hacker.

 ### Why there is no well-known or well-defined abstract dataset called evil-data?
 Because there is no absolute evil in the universe, unless you want to make a simulation or clone of the devil "AI-Devil" then you could build data model for that based on how well you understand the devil...(I advise sincerely & humbly to stay away from the devil as our creator ordered us)